Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 *Zoomed Frog (Pillow Moss) for Natural Water Softening

 - Constant drip of ESSENTIAL mineral ion replenishing products such as SeaChem Replenish, or BETTER and more simply with AAP Original Wonder Shells This is one of the major causes of symptoms of Fish TB as the lack there of results in poor osmoregulation and higher oxidative stress.

 As well to not be overly concerned with GH.

 Further Reference: Aquarium Chemistry, GH

 Product Resource: AAP Wonder Shells, Mineral Supplement, Unique Version

 - Do NOT pass your fish around in environments out of your control and attempt to bring new fish into your breeding operations from sources you are not 100% sure of.

-- Utilize a GOOD Level 1 UV Sterilizer such as the TMC Vecton, do not fool yourself into complacency with one of the many UV Sterilizers sold for under $50, as there is not a one that can perform level one Sterilization!!.
+- Utilize a GOOD Level 1 UV Sterilizer such as the TMC Vecton.
+Do not fool yourself into complacency with one of the many UV Sterilizers sold for under $50 via Amazon or similar discounters, as there is not a one that can perform level one Sterilization (most do not have HO UV lamps and are missing pre-filters that are required)!!.

 UV Sterilization; Water Flow for Level 1